Five Hiking Water Bottles Standing on a Trail Map Table in a Forest

 Cons

-Will not fit standard car cupholders.
+Too wide to fit into standard car cupholders.

-• The Verdict
+The Verdict

 3. The Space-Saving Specialist: HydraPak Flux